-The Board of Directors is currently comprised of a majority of individuals who are independent from the management of the Company and, assuming that the nominees are elected at the Annual Meeting, three of the future four members of the Board will continue to be independent directors.
+The Board of Directors is currently comprised of a majority of individuals who are independent from the management of the Company and, assuming that the nominees are elected at the Annual Meeting, four of the future five members of the Board will continue to be independent directors.
 The Board of Directors and its committees meet regularly throughout the year to assure that the independent directors are well briefed and informed with regard to the Company's affairs.
 Each of the independent directors has unfettered access to any employee within the Company and each director is encouraged to call upon whatever employee he deems fit to secure the information each director feels is important to his understanding of our Company.
 In this fashion, we seek to maintain well informed, independent directors who are prepared to make informed decisions regarding our business affairs.

 Management is responsible for the day-to-day management of risks the Company faces, while the Board of Directors as a whole plays an important role in overseeing the identification, assessment and mitigation of such risks.
 The Board of Directors reviews information regarding the Company's finances and operations, as well as the risks associated with each.
 For example, the oversight of financial risk management lies primarily with the Board's Audit Committee, which is empowered to appoint and oversee our independent auditors, monitor the integrity of our financial reporting processes and systems of internal controls and provide an avenue of communication among our independent auditors, management and the Board of Directors.
-The Company's Compensation Committee is responsible for overseeing the management of risks relating to the Company's compensation plans and arrangements, as well as risks associated with the independence of the Board of Directors and potential conflicts of interest.
+The Company's Compensation Plans and arrangements.
 In fulfilling its risk oversight responsibility, the Board of Directors, as a whole and acting through any established committees, regularly consults with management to evaluate and, when appropriate, modify our risk management strategies.